BI in insurance

 How does it work in the context of insurance?

 For instance, an insurance company wants to find out why claims processing is so sluggish.
-The person responsible for business performance employs BI tools that dig into claims management records and key performance indicators of the company’s personnel.
-The advanced analytics the system yields reveals what aspect of the claims handling workflow (inefficient processing, waiting for documents, staff errors, etc.) causes delays to enable insurance executives to take corrective steps and fine-tune key business processes.
+The person responsible for business performance uses claims business intelligence software to analyze claims management records and the company’s personnel key performance indicators.
+The advanced analytics the system yields reveals which aspect of the claims handling workflow (inefficient processing, waiting for documents, staff errors, etc.) is causing delays, enabling insurance executives to take corrective steps and fine-tune key business processes.

-What perks does BI software bring to insurance agencies?
+What perks does BI software bring to insurance businesses?

 Benefits of insurance business intelligence solutions